adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | In a ceaseless stream are poured;
 | Then sighs are heard, and men depart
 | To seek the sage physician’s art,
-| Or silence, and a little ease.
+| Or silence, and a little ease,
 | When others’ fingers touch the keys.

 | When your fingers touch the keys
 | Hark, soft sounds of summer seas
 | In a melody most fair